Prehistoric and Roman Malvern

 There is a collection of about a dozen small flint tools and flint flakes from tool making.
 These include a small Mesolothic flint core, a Neolithic scraper and a Bronze-Age arrow head

-The museum displays a plaster replica of bronze axe-head (‘palstave’) found locally.
+The museum displays a plaster replica of a bronze axe-head (‘palstave’) found locally.
+Alongside is a bronze replica looped palstave axe head that has been acquired recently.
 There is also an early 20th century glass slide that shows the original palstave from Malvern Link.

 The fragment of a large quern stone found at British Camp is undated, but is probably from the Iron Age.
 The museum also has a display on Iron-Age currency bars.